botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 &nbsp;&nbsp;- **URLs found in your sitemaps**.
 - **Export URLs**
 - ... and more

+#### Current limitations
+It is not possible to get data from the Botify Log Analyzer dashboard **yet**, thus you can't get the number of unique/total crawls day by day for now.
+However, you can get search engines crawl data as shown in the Botify Analytics report's Search Engines tab.
+This data is computed on the last of 30 days of logs and is avalaible only for analyzed URLs (URLs in your Botify Analytics project's crawl scope).

 #### Data Aggregation
 The Botify API isn't working in a way where you would request a specific chart.
 Instead you'll use **[[BQL;bql]]** (Botify Query Language) to perform aggregations and filters on analyzed URLs.